KaltaRawal/fraud-detection-and-risk-analysis-python-powerbi/README.md

 ---
 <h2><a class="anchor" id="dataset"></a>Dataset</h2>

-This project utilizes a synthetic dataset sourced from Kaggle, tailored for financial fraud detection.
+-This project utilizes a synthetic dataset sourced from Kaggle, tailored for financial fraud detection.
 The dataset includes 21 features that simulate key aspects of transaction details and customer behavior, providing a realistic foundation for modeling and analysis.
 ---

 <h2><a class="anchor" id="tools--technologies"></a>Tools & Technologies</h2>